ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

    Mission PlannerSettings for DO_SET_CAM_TRIGG_DIST command

-The above configuration above will cause the camera shutter to trigger after every 5m that the vehicle travels.
+The above configuration will cause the camera shutter to trigger after every 5m that the vehicle travels.

 .. _mav_cmd_do_fence_enable: